dwarfmondo/dotfiles/README.md

 3. Clone this repo into `~/.dotfiles`
 4. Change into the dotfiles directory `cd ~/.dotfiles`
 5. Run `install.sh` to start the installation
-6. Update `~/Library/Application Support/Sublime Text 2/Packages/User/Preferences.sublime-settings`
-7. Update `~/Library/Application Support/Sublime Text 2/Packages/User/Package Control.sublime-settings`
+6. Restore databases
-8. Party!
+7. Party!